 French Proficiency Test and Citizenship Interview

 In order to obtain French citizenship, you need to prove your French proficiency by either passing a test or meeting certain criteria (e.g., having a degree from a French university).
+If you're interested in understanding more about the different official tests and diplomas accepted by the French Government, take a look at our Ultimate Guide to French Tests and Diplomas.

 The most daunting part of the citizenship process, however, may be the interview, during which you need to demonstrate your knowledge of French history and culture.
 The official source of this information, the Livret du citoyen, is available as a PDF download or can be consulted at any Préfecture.